mcormier/blog/_posts/2013-12-29-everything-is-super.md

 <div class="postContent">

 After tallying the results, it appears my assumption was correct.
 There are, in fact, more superhero movies lately.
-We've gone from having one superhero movie a year at most in the early 80's to 3-7 superhero movies a year.
+We've gone from having one superhero movie a year at most in the early 80s to 3-7 superhero movies a year.
 More than a three-fold increase.
 Most likely, these big budget productions get big budget dollar returns.
-Well, we have an interweb, lets compare production costs and revenues for all the superhero movies in the past thirty years.
+Well, we have an interweb, let's compare production costs and revenues for all the superhero movies in the past thirty years.

 I've tabulated the production cost and revenue return, rounded to the nearest million, hey it's not my money.
 I've also divided the revenue by the cost to get an approximate rate of return.
 I grabbed most of the numbers from wikipedia,  I have no idea if the numbers have been adjusted for inflation, but that's the point of the rate of return figure.
 A rate of return metric doesn't change based on inflation.
 It definitely helps put things in perspective.
 You'll read articles where people go gaga over the success of The Avengers, since it made 1.5 billion dollars.
 1.5 billion isn't anything to shake a stick at but it did cost 220 million to make and garnered a 6.9 return rate.
 So The Avengers is the third most successful movie if we use rate of return as our measuring stick.
 Chronicle, with it's measly 12 million dollar budget and Blair Witch pseudo-documentary style film-making style had a 10.5 return rate.
 You give me a dollar, I go make a movie, now we have 10.50.